hadis98/A-Star-And-BFS-Search-Algorithms/README.md

 <p><img src="output_results.png" width="500" /></p>

 #### BFS Search
-  *	It is an unconscious search method.
+  *	It is an blind search method.
   *	It is complete if the branching coefficient is limited and it is optimal if the cost of each step is equal, then it is not optimal here where the costs are different.
   *	Time complexity and space complexity<br>  Because in this implementation, the node becomes the target after creating the test, so the time and space complexity are both O(b^d).

 #### A* Search
-  *	It is a conscious search method.
+  *	It is a informed search method.
   <br> (When expanding vertices, we can use the knowledge we have and check which vertices are superior to other vertices for expansion)
   *	Unlike searching for the BFS, we use an evaluation function f(n).